Sidney-Bernardin/bungo/README.md

 # bungo
-A client library for the official destiny 2 api.
+A client library for the official bungie.net api.